 - Annual PCI Security Awareness Training

-After understanding how credit cards are processed by your organization, we’ll walk through the respective PCI SAQs to ensure you are in compliance.
+Once we understand how your organization processes credit cards, we’ll walk through the respective PCI SAQs to ensure you’re in compliance.
 We’ll also identify those areas where compensating controls can be put into place and recommend policies and procedures to make your credit card process more secure and seamless.